USOPC Brand Guidelines

 Editorial content

-We will work with the USOPC to determine which items and Olympic-/Paralympic-related content must be submitted.
-We will strive to help you meet your publication deadlines and ask for an appropriate lead time of five business days in addition to the standard UF Health review and approval process and timeline.
+We will work with the USOPC to determine which items and Olympic- and Paralympic-related content must be submitted.
+We will strive to help you meet your publication deadlines and request a five-business-day lead time in addition to the standard UF Health review and approval process and timeline.

 Please note that this guideline applies to content about athletes as well as to general content.